 Natural disasters, severe weather and climate

 The wet season extends from May to October when flooding may occur, particularly in the Northern, Upper East and Upper West regions of Ghana.
 Roads can become impassable.
-Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters can be obtained from the Global Disaster Alert and Coordination System.
 If a natural disaster occurs, follow the advice of local authorities.